elunna/hackem/hackem_changelog.md

 - Various changes have been made to each role's Quest to make the experience more varied and interesting for the player.

 - The minimum experience level needed to be accepted for the quest has been lowered to 10 (from the default 14).
-- However, should you accept the quest too soon, the monster spawn rate immediately doubles.
 - If you've made your quest leader angry for whatever reason, this no longer makes the game unwinnable.
 - You can engage them in battle, and if you kill your quest leader, this unlocks the quest.
-- You can then complete your quest as you normally would.
+You can then complete your quest as you normally would.
 - Take heed, quest leaders are not weak and can prove formidable to a mid-level player.
-- Also note that your deity isn't exactly thrilled with you killing off your quest leader.
+Also note that your deity isn't exactly thrilled with you killing off your quest leader.
 - Your alignment record can still be in the positive, but if you try any helm of opposite alignment shenanigans when it comes time to sacrifice the Amulet of Yendor at the endgame... interesting (read: bad) things can happen.

 - Abusing your alignment can have a direct effect on how your quest ends.